IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

-the full output in a CSV file or run the new benchmark alone using `cabal run plutus-core:cost-model-budgeting-bench -- --csv <file> <benchmark name>` to run the benchmark on its own and then add the output in `<file>` results to a CSV file (such as `benching.csv) containing earlier benchmark results for the rest of the builtin functions.
-If the latter method (which will be much faster) is used it is advisable to run some other costing benchmarks as well to check that the results are at least approximately consistent with previous ones.
+the full output in a CSV file or run the new benchmark alone using `cabal run plutus-core:cost-model-budgeting-bench -- --csv <file> <benchmark name>` to run the benchmark on its own and then add the output in `<file>` results to a CSV file (such as `benching.csv`) containing earlier benchmark results for the rest of the builtin functions.
+If the latter method (which will be much faster) is used it is advisable to run some other costing benchmarks as well to check that the results are at least approximately consistent with the previous ones.

 #### Step 6: add code to read the costing function from R into Haskell